Weekly Trading Strategy (Backtest With Weekly Charts)

 On the other hand, if you want to use a position trading strategy, you may want to focus on the weekly and daily timeframes.
 In this case, you can use the weekly timeframe to get a broad view of the market structure and step down to the daily timeframe to look for your trade setups.

-However, depending on the strategy you are using, other timeframes may be better, but you won’t know.
-The only way to know is to backtest your strategy to find out the timeframes it works best on.
-It is often necessary to backtest your strategy on different timeframes to know which ones work best.
+However, depending on your strategy, other timeframes may be better, but you won’t know.
+The only way to know is to backtest your strategy to determine the best timeframes.
+It is often necessary to backtest your strategy on different timeframes to know which works best.

 Can you trade stocks weekly?